-MYP Design - 1.0 ELE or ARTS credit
+MYP Design 10 - 1.0 ELE or ARTS credit

-The Grade 10 course is the culmination of MYP Design in which students develop an appreciation of the elegance and power of the design process.
-Students develop knowledge, understanding and skills to design models and create solutions to problems using technology effectively as a means to access, process and communicate information.
+- Successful completion of Grade 9 MYP Design, or - Successful completion of Grade 9 Science and communicate information.
 Students have the opportunity to sit for the MYP Design Certificate by completing the IBO eAssessment from January to March.
 Prior to that, students undertake a project that relates to the development of sustainable communities which focuses on design innovations for life, global society and environments.
 The final Maker Faire unit provides an opportunity for students to showcase their design skills by incorporating a mixture of modeling, 3D printing, sewing, programming & electronics and laser cutting by creating a product of their own choosing.